Optical characterization of thin films, 5 credits

 Knowledge and Understanding: Students will learn a useful topic in an area of relevance for their study subject.
 The course span all the way from basic theory to experimental methods.

 Competence and Skills: Practical skill development with the techniques is an important part of the course, and is gained through 4 lab sessions.
 Communication skills are also practiced, in 4 seminars.
-In formulating discussion points and questions for the seminars, students practice to identify their own as well as general knowledge gaps.
+Critical thinking and the identification of knowledge gaps is stimulated by student formulated questions and discussion points for the seminars, and by the active participation in the seminar discussions.

 Course contents